IQDevs/blog/_posts/2017-09-07-Device Drivers and Communication Protocol Specification Writing.markdown

 You should be seeing an endless stream of the "Hello, Device Driver!" string.
 This is a clear indicator that everything (project setup, build chain, USB connection, and serial communication) is good to go.

+## Specification Writing
+Our communication protocol specification design will consist of two parts: High-Level Design (HLD) and Low-Level Design (LLD).

+### HLD

 Now onto designing our communication protocol specification.
 What would you like your device to do?
 Since I'm the one writing this blog post, I have decided to stick to writing the shortest specification possible.
 We're going to allow the control of all digital and analog pins remotely.

 Our specification looks like the following: